Release Date: November 6, 2012

 The contrast agent, called "porshe microbubbles," breaks ground because it can be used jointly to create ultrasound images such as a sonogram, and images from an emerging technology called photoacoustic tomography (PAT).
 The result -- a more detailed, nuanced picture of what's happening inside the body -- could help doctors treat everything from hypoxia to cancer.

-"We're only scratching the surface of what is possible," said Jonathan Lovell, PhD, an assistant professor of biomedical engineering at UB and co-author of "Porphyrin Shell Microbubbles with Intrinsic Ultrasound and Photoacoustic Properties," which appears on the Oct.
+"We're only scratching the surface of what is possible," said Jonathan Lovell, PhD, assistant professor in the Department of Biomedical Engineering, a joint program between UB’s School of Engineering and Applied Sciences and the School of Medicine and Biomedical Sciences.
+He is a co-author of "Porphyrin Shell Microbubbles with Intrinsic Ultrasound and Photoacoustic Properties," which appears on the Oct.
 10 cover of the Journal of the American Chemical Society.

 Co-authors include Chulhong Kim, PhD, assistant professor of biomedical engineering at UB; Mansik Jeon, PhD, postdoctoral associate in biomedical engineering at UB; and four collaborators from Toronto.
 To read the paper, visit: http://pubs.acs.org/toc/jacsat/134/40.